campbellmarianna/Browser-API-Project/README.md

 SVG allows you build up complex, layered patterns.

-Furthermore there is software that generates SVG patterns and that you can use and get the code from such as  [Hero Pattern](http://www.heropatterns.com/) and [SVG Patterns Gallery](https://philiprogers.com/svgpatterns/).
+Furthermore there is software that generates SVG patterns that you can use and get the code from such as  [Hero Pattern](http://www.heropatterns.com/) and [SVG Patterns Gallery](https://philiprogers.com/svgpatterns/).

 ## Browser Support
 The SVG pattern element has basic support from most browsers.